andreasdr/minitscript/documentation/README-DataTypes.md

 - integer
 - float
 - string
-- byte array
 - array
 - map
 - set
+- ...

 Variable and constant identifiers always start with a "$".
 You can manually set variables with the setVariable("$variableName", ...) or constants with setConstant("$CONSTANT", ...) methods.

-## 2. Primitive data types
+## 1.1.
+Primitive data types

-The following primitive data types are available: boolean, integer, float, string.
+The following primitive data types are available: boolean, integer, float.

 Variables of those types can be assigned implicitly, which means the parser know about the data type by given value: